Borel-Hirzebruch type formula for the graph equivariant cohomology of a projective bundle over a GKM-graph: Combinatorial Borel-Hirzebruch formula and Leray-Hirsch theorem

-Now we may state the main theorem of this paper. \begin{theorem} Let $\xi$ be a leg bundle of rank $r+1$ over a GKM graph $\mathcal{G}$.
-Assume that its projectivization $\mathcal{P}(\xi)$ is again a GKM graph.
-Then there is the following isomorphism of $H^*(\mathcal{G})$-algebras:
+Now we may state the main theorem of this paper. \begin{theorem} Let $\xi$ be a rank $r+1$ leg bundle over a GKM graph $\Gamma$.
+Assume that its projectivization $\Pi(\xi)$ is a GKM graph.
+Then, there is the following isomorphism of $H^*(\Gamma)$-algebras: